×

 island history

-Borkum's eventful island history
+Borkums eventful island history

 From Roman historians, fences made of whale tins and first bathers

 Newcomers to the island often drop their jaws when they turn into Wilhelm-Bakker-Straße for the first time.
-There is the house of the whaling commander Roloef Gerritsz Meyer – surrounded by a fence made of whale pinesBut the history of Borkum begins long before the early whalers.
+There is the house of the whaling commander Roloef Gerritsz Meyer – surrounded by a fence made of whale pinesBut the story BorkumIt begins long before the early whalers.

-"Burchana fabaria" (the "bean island") is first mentioned by Pliny the Elder and Strabo in Greek and Roman history.
-For more than a millennium, however, the history of Borkum remains obscure.
-It is reported that in the 13th century, crusader fleets anchored off "Borkna".
-The name Bant appears during the Carolingian rule, when the area was won over to Christianity.
-Bant was originally a marsh island and included the current islands of Borkum, Juist and the western part of Norderney.
-Until massive storm surges, which also caused major changes on the coast, destroyed the island.
-Remains of this island, which was located southeast of Borkum in front of the Krummhörn, disappeared in 1781.
+"Burkana Fabaria" (the "Bean Island") was first mentioned by Pliny the Elder and Strabo in Greek and Roman history.
+For more than a millennium, the story remains BorkumHowever, it then remained in the dark.
+It is reported that in the 13th century, crusader fleets anchored off "Borkna."
+The name Bant appears during the Carolingian period, when the area was converted to Christianity.
+Bant was originally a marsh island and encompassed the present islands.
+Borkum, Juist and the western part of Norderney.
+Until massive storm surges, which also caused major changes along the coast, destroyed the island.
+Remains of this island, which lies southeast of Borkum in front of the Krummhörn, disappeared in 1781.

 Borkum historical